A Positivity Criterion for the Wave Equation and Global Existence of Large Solutions

-The first equation we study is the quadratic semilinear wave equation on $\R^{3+1}$ satisfying the null condition \be\lb{eq_fritz} u_{tt} - \Delta u = u_t^2 - |\nabla u|^2,\ u(0)=u_0,\ u_t(0)=u_1. \ee
+The first equation we study is the quadratic semilinear wave equation on $\R^{3+1}$ satisfying the null condition \be\lb{eq_fritz} u_{tt} - \Delta u = u_t^2 - |\nabla u|^2,~u(0)=u_0,~u_t(0)=u_1. \ee

-Equation (\ref{eq_fritz}) is $\dot H^{3/2} \times \dot H^{1/2}$-critical, i.e.\ $L^\infty$-critical.
+Equation (\ref{eq_fritz}) is $\dot H^{3/2} \times \dot H^{1/2}$-critical, i.e.~$L^\infty$-critical.
 The nonlinearity is quadratic in $\nabla_{t, x} u$.
-Two is the Strauss exponent, meaning that there exist quadratic nonlinearities in $\nabla_{t, x} u$ (e.g.\ $u_t^2$) that lead to blow-up for arbitrarily small initial data, but all higher order nonlinearities produce global solutions for sufficiently small initial data.
+Two is the Strauss exponent, meaning that there exist quadratic nonlinearities in $\nabla_{t, x} u$ (e.g.~$u_t^2$) that lead to finite time blow-up for arbitrarily small initial data, but all higher-order nonlinearities produce global solutions for sufficiently small initial data.

 However, equation (\ref{eq_fritz}) has a better than expected behavior, because it satisfies the null condition (see \cite{klainer} or \cite{christo}; in fact, this equation is the canonical example of an equation that satisfies the null condition).
 Therefore, small initial data lead to global solutions.